celine168/jupyterhub-notes/ServerStuff.md

 network anymore, which is interesting.
 But if I restart the computer, it will automatically connect to it.
 Looks like netplan is working (at least somewhat)!

+WiFi now works!
+Notes: disable dhcp on all interfaces.
+No gateway on enp2s0 (the Kubernetes network interface)